WSP 14 — Memorable Storytelling: Mastering a Powerful Business Tool

 Instructor(s): Carmen Simon

-This is a hands-on workshop.
+This is a hands-on course.
 Come prepared to immediately apply the principles you learn and to work with your peers to see improvements in your approach to communicating content.
+Please note that these class sessions will not be recorded.

 Carmen Simon, Cognitive NeuroscientistCarmen Simon consults with major corporations on human memory and decision-making processes.
 Simon is the author of Impossible to Ignore: Creating Memorable Content to Influence Decisions.
-She received doctorates in instructional technology and cognitive psychology, with a focus on neuroscience.
+She received a PhD from Capella University in cognitive psychology, with a focus on neuroscience.

 Textbooks for this course: